 Loneliness and depression are culprits of overeating

 It is equally important to realize; loneliness is almost an inevitable trend in old age.
-In fact, the majority of senior parents are often victims of depression and loneliness.
+The majority of senior parents are often victims of depression and loneliness.
 In other words, the sudden loss of independence due to illness or accidents.
-Coupled with isolation and its associated frustration.
+It is coupled with isolation and its associated frustration.
 This can together contribute to emotional overeating in old age.

 Defining emotional overeating

 In fact, according to research, our stress response system does play a vital role in how our body craves food.
-Furthermore, when we experience stress, it is difficult for the neurochemicals to create function normally.
-In other words, causing the body to release stress hormones known as glucocorticoids.
+Furthermore, when we experience stress, it is difficult for the neurochemicals to function normally—in other words, causing the body to release stress hormones known as glucocorticoids.
 These glucocorticoids cause the typical cravings for sugar and carbohydrate-rich foods.

-In addition, indulging in foods high in fats and carbohydrates is pretty soothing and can really help calm and soothe our seniors.
-As a result, this is why a bar of chocolate after a tiring day feels so soothing and good.
+In addition, indulging in foods high in fats and carbohydrates is pretty soothing and can help calm and soothe our seniors.
+As a result, this is why a bar of chocolate after a tiring day feels so soft and pleasing.
 Simple carbohydrates instantly lit up our moods.
 They soothe our emotions and temporarily make us happy.
 However, once in a while, indulgence is acceptable.
-It is important to realize that making a habit of overeating carbohydrate and fat-rich foods can be harmful to our senior parents.
-For this reason, family caregivers should be watchful about the pattern of their parents.
+We must realize that overeating carbohydrate and fat-rich foods can harm our senior parents.
+For this reason, family caregivers should be watchful of the pattern of their parents.

 Reasons why your loved one is overeating

 It is important to realize; there are various reasons why our loved ones turn to food for deriving emotional comfort.
-Another key point is, the sudden change in their lives due to illness, accidents, change of location, etc., may all coax them to overeat.
+Another critical point is the sudden change in their lives due to illness, accidents, change of location, etc., may all coax them to overeat.
 Once in a while, it does not pose serious problems.
-Regularly practicing it can certainly call for serious health risks to sneak in.
+However, regularly practicing it can certainly call for serious health risks to sneak in.

 Various reasons that contribute to emotional overeating

 With advancing age, health usually takes a back seat.
-Affecting the mobility of our parents.
+As a result, we are affecting the mobility of our parents.
 Accepting such a change is difficult for our parents.
 And they may experience a kind of emotional turmoil.
 To deal with such a situation, our parents may turn to food to find comfort and solace.

 The sudden change in health condition.
-The loss of a partner or family, friend, to death are all possible causes of depression in our parents.
+The loss of a partner, family, or friend to death is a possible cause of depression in our parents.
 Experiencing depression often becomes one of the potential triggers of emotional overeating.

-It is normal for our parents to experience loneliness after a certain age.
+It is usual for our parents to experience loneliness after a certain age.
 Deterioration in health, immobility, and loss of independence.
 This all contributes to loneliness in our parents.

 Signs that our loved ones are overeating

 Struggling with it has become a common problem.
-With many seniors falling victim to such a practice.
+Unfortunately, many seniors fall victim to such a practice.
 Recognizing the signs of overeating is very necessary to address the issue.
 And to make solid solutions for the same.